-We all have to lose a parent, that’s a given but looking back at what I’ve had to deal with in the last 5 years, I cannot believe that my father is now terminally ill.
+We all have to lose a parent, that’s a given but looking back at what I’ve had to deal with in the last 5 years, I can’t believe my father is now terminally ill.

-I had a problem watching my mother struggle with her health before she died, so will probably have a problem watching my father struggle too before he goes.
-Ever since I was a child I have struggled to cope around illness and death.
-He had been diagnosed with Lymphoma a few weeks ago, but was told that at 83 years old, the Lymphoma wouldn’t kill him.
+I had a problem watching my mother struggle with her health before she died, so may have a problem watching my father struggle too, before he goes.
+Ever since I was small, I have struggled to cope around illness and death.

-As children we tend to think our parents will be around forever to support and look after us.
-Having a parent whether you have the support from them is still a safety net.
-As good or as bad as they may be, they are still parents that doesn’t change.
+As children we may think our parents will be around forever to support us.
+Having a parent helps us not think about our own mortality.
 It’s a scary thought for me knowing that I may not have either parent now.

 In terms of support I will continue to emotionally support myself.
-Being able to speak to my parents now about my Cerebral Palsy may now never happen.
-That has gone now and will go permanently when my father passes.
+Being able to speak to my parents about my disability may never happen now.
+That has potentially gone now and will go permanently when my father passes.

-I have already reconciled that I only found at 46 that I had Cerebral Palsy.
+I have already reconciled that I only found at 46 that I had cerebral palsy.
 Being able to write about my thoughts through my site has brought me more closure than I had.
-As far as Cerebral Palsy is concerned, my life was never going to be any different.
-I have to try and accept that.
+As far as my disability is concerned, my life was never going to be any different.
+I have to accept that.

-Of course this couldn’t have come at a worst time, after having such a tough time, but then we cannot always determine what happens and when.
+This couldn’t have come at a worst time, after having such a tough time, but then we can’t always determine with others, what may happen and when.
 All I can do is work through this the best I can and like everything I turn my hand to, keep going.